Beard Motorsports: Cup Series

-The team came back for the 2018 slate of restrictor-plate races, and did the same as well in 2019, using cars from Richard Childress Racing, engines from ECR Engines, and technical support from the Childress crew.
+The team came back for the 2018 slate of restrictor-plate races as the No. 62 with Brendan Gaughan behind the wheel, and did the same as well in 2019, using cars from Richard Childress Racing, engines from ECR Engines, and technical support from the Childress crew.

 2020 marked Gaughan's final season as a driver.
 He made the field at the 2020 Daytona 500 by posting the second fastest qualifying speed of all the non-charter teams (188.945 mph; 33rd overall).
 Gaughan's tenure with the team and career ended in the YellaWood 500 at Talladega, where he finished 35th after being collected in a Stage 2 wreck.

 On January 14, 2021, Beard announced Noah Gragson would attempt to make his Cup debut in the Daytona 500.
 On January 31, just fourteen days before the 500, team owner Mark Beard died at age 72.

 On September 7, 2021, Beard Motorsports announced they will return in the 2022 season, entering the No. 62 in all four superspeedway races with Gragson competing in the 2022 Daytona 500.
 Gragson finally made his debut, but he failed to finish being involved in a crash.
 He achieved sponsorship from Wendy's for Talladega and achieved his first ever top-twenty finish in a Cup Series race.
 Later on, at the August Daytona Race, Gragson finished fifth in the race, giving the team their first top 5 in a NASCAR Cup Series race.

-Beard Motorsports attempted to make the 2023 Daytona 500 with Austin Hill, but Hill failed to make the field after a late crash resulted in an eighteenth place finish in Duel 2 of the 2023 Bluegreen Vacations Duels.
+Beard Motorsports attempted to make the 2023 Daytona 500 with Austin Hill, but Hill failed to make the field after a late crash resulted in an eighteenth-place finish in Duel 2 of the 2023 Bluegreen Vacations Duels.

 For the 2024 season, Beard Motorsports signed Anthony Alfredo to drive the No. 62.
-Alfredo finished 27th at the 2024 Daytona 500 and scored a career-best sixth place finish at Talladega.
-At the 2024 Coke Zero Sugar 400, Parker Retzlaff scored an impressive seventh place finish after pushing Harrison Burton to the lead under an overtime finish.
+Alfredo finished 27th at the 2024 Daytona 500 and scored a career-best sixth-place finish at Talladega.
+At the 2024 Coke Zero Sugar 400, Parker Retzlaff scored an impressive seventh-place finish after pushing Harrison Burton to the lead under an overtime finish.

+For the 2025 season, Beard signed Alfredo to drive the No. 62 for multiple races.
+After failing to qualify for the Daytona 500, Alfredo would show a strong performance at Talladega, by leading nineteen laps, but finished 28th after the disqualifications of Joey Logano and Ryan Preece.
+On April 16, it was announced that Jesse Love will drive the No. 62 at Texas Motor Speedway and Indianapolis Motor Speedway.

+For the 2026 season, Alfredo returned to drive the No. 62 for the Daytona 500.
+He failed to qualify on speed and had to race in the duels.
+He originally got into the 500, finishing higher than B. J. McLeod and J. J. Yeley, but due to an issue with tech regarding cooling hoses not being secured, he was DQ'd, which caused him to be DNQ'd from the 500.